 Consultants may not be employees of either the small business or any subcontractor.
-Small business personnel cannot be reimbursed with DOE funding as a consultant or employee of a subcontractor under the project.
+Small business personnel cannot be reimbursed with DOE funding as a consultant, or as an employee of a subcontractor under the project.

-C. PARTICIPATION BY FEDERALLY FUNDED RESEARCH AND DEVELOPMENT CENTER (FFRDC) CONTRACTORS
+C. PARTICIPATION BY FEDERALLY FUNDED RESEARCH AND DEVELOPMENT CENTERS (FFRDC)

-Federally Funded Research and Development Center (FFRDC) contractors are not eligible for an award under this FOA, but they may be proposed as a team member subject to the following guidelines:
+Federally Funded Research and Development Centers (FFRDC) are not eligible for an award under this FOA, but they may be proposed as a team member subject to the following guidelines: